fgrehm/pucrs-simple-json-db/NOTES.md

 # Anatomy of a data block that stores BTree+ branches

 - Total size: 4KB
-- Byte 0-1: uint16 that stores the total entries on the node and the flag for the node type flag (0 - branch or 1 - leaf)
+- Byte 0: uint8 that stores the flag for the node type flag (1 - branch or 2 - leaf)
+- Byte 1-2: uint16 that stores total entries on the node
+- Byte 3-4: uint16 that stores the parent datablock id
-- Byte 2-4: rowid for sibling pointers (1 uint16 for left sibling pointer and another for the right pointer)
+- Byte 5-8: rowid for sibling pointers (1 uint16 for left sibling pointer and another for the right pointer)
 - Each entry takes up 6 bytes (4 for the search key and 2 for the next node datablock ID)
-- Max amount of entries: (4096 bytes - 4 bytes for total entries and type flag) / 6 =~ 680
+- Max amount of entries: (4096 bytes - 8 bytes for total entries and type flag) / 6 =~ 680

 # Anatomy of a data block that stores BTree+ leafs

 - Total size: 4KB
-- Byte 0-1: uint16 that stores the total entries on the node and the flag for the node type flag (0 - branch or 1 - leaf)
+- Byte 0: uint8 that stores the flag for the node type flag (1 - branch or 2 - leaf)
+- Byte 1-2: uint16 that stores total entries on the node
+- Byte 3-4: uint16 that stores the parent datablock id
+- Byte 5-8: rowid for sibling pointers (1 uint16 for left sibling pointer and another for the right pointer)
 - Each entry takes up 8 bytes (4 for the search key and 4 for the row ID)
-- Byte 2-4: rowid for sibling pointers (1 uint16 for left sibling pointer and another for the right pointer)
-- Max amount of entries: (4096 bytes - 4 bytes for total entries and type flag) / 8 =~ 510
+- Max amount of entries: (4096 bytes - 7 bytes for total entries and type flag) / 8 =~ 510

 # Random